mincong-classroom/containers/docs/lab-2.md

 ## Exercise 1 - Run unit tests

-Replace the existing job “hello-world” with the job “weekend-server-test” which runs the unit tests of the Maven project “weekend-server”.
+Replace the existing job “demo-test” with the job “weekend-server-test” which runs the unit tests of the Maven project “weekend-server”.
+The existing job is defined in `${PROJECT_ROOT}/.github/workflows/app.yml`.
 The Java version should be the latest LTS: Java 21.
 This job should be run for any `push` event, regardless of the branch.
 For example, if a commit is pushed to the “main” branch or the “development” branch, the job should always be executed.
 Please commit the code changes to the Git repository directly.
-Then, take screenshots and describe where can you find the information related to the execution of the workflow, the status of the workflow, and the logs of the execution of the job.
+Then, describe where can you find the information related to the GitHub Actions, including the execution of the workflow, the status of the workflow, and the logs of the execution of the job.
+Please also provide links to the actual execution(s).